The Flintstones (pinball)

-The Flintstones is a pinball game released by Williams in 1994 and based on the movie of the same name which is based on 1960–1966 animated television series of the same name.
-This machine is not to be confused with another pinball machine, a redemption game, based on the TV series and also released in 1994, manufactured by Innovative Concepts in Entertainment (ICE).
+The Flintstones is a pinball game released by Williams in 1994, based upon The Flintstones movie released the same year.

-General Information
+Design

 In 1994, Williams released pinball machine based on the live-action theatrical film adaptation of The Flintstones.
-This game also featured speech provided by John Goodman, Rick Moranis and Harvey Korman reprising their respective roles, as well the theme song from the television series.
-This game had a unique feature called smart ramps, this allowed the game to decide which flipper to feed the ball two through a plastic loop at the bottom.
+The design team including Kevin O'Connor visited the film set of Bedrock during early production of the film.
+The game also features speech provided by John Goodman, Rick Moranis and Harvey Korman reprising their respective roles, as well the theme song from the television series.
+It uses Williams DCS sound system.
+This game has a unique feature called smart ramps, this allows the game to decide which flipper to feed the ball to through a plastic loop at the bottom.

+The game was initially designed with gold legs, as seen on the flyer, but virtually all production machines were issued with chrome legs.
+Most machines were issued with black speaker grills, but earlier ones had variant artwork on the speaker panel.

 Gameplay

 Skill Shot

 When the game is first started, the player is greeted with a skill shot.
 The skill shot on the machine is the light up the correct light in the "DIG" rollovers at the top of the playfield in which the ball will fall through by using the flippers to move the one lit light back and forth.
 A few extra million points are awarded when the skill shot is achieved and this amount goes up the more times it is attained.